52-entertainment/vite-plugin-oxlint/README.md

 You can change the directory where oxlinter will run.
 Default to the root of your project.

-Examples: only lint files in yout `src` directory.
+Examples: only lint files in your `src` directory.

 ```javascript
 import oxlintPlugin from 'vite-plugin-oxlint'